Aggrecan

 Aggrecan (ACAN), also known as cartilage-specific proteoglycan core protein (CSPCP) or chondroitin sulfate proteoglycan 1, is a protein that in humans is encoded by the ACAN gene.
 This gene is a member of the lectican (chondroitin sulfate proteoglycan) family.
 The encoded protein is an integral part of the extracellular matrix in cartilagenous tissue and it withstands compression in cartilage.

 Aggrecan is a proteoglycan, or a protein modified with large carbohydrates; the human form of the protein is 2316 amino acids long and can be expressed in multiple isoforms due to alternative splicing.
 Aggrecan was named for its ability to form large aggregates in the cartilage tissue (a large aggregating proteoglycan).

 Structure

-Aggrecan is a high molecular weight (1x106 < M < 3x106) proteoglycan.
+Aggrecan is a high molecular weight (molar mass between 1 million and 3 million) proteoglycan.
 It exhibits a bottlebrush structure, in which chondroitin sulfate and keratan sulfate glycosaminoglycan (GAG) chains are attached to an extended protein core.

 Aggrecan has a molecular mass >2,500 kDa.
 The core protein (~300 kDa) has around 100 GAG chains attached to it.